In this guide, you can learn why digital transformation matters, what successful initiatives look like, and how to avoid common pitfalls.

 How to approach digital transformation

-Once you have the challenges and pain points, you've identified and answered why you need to transform, it becomes easier to figure out what needs to be done and what steps to take to overcome the challenges you've outlined.
+Once you have the challenges and pain points you've identified and answered why you need to transform, it becomes easier to figure out what needs to be done and what steps to take to overcome the challenges you've outlined.

 You must come up with at least one objective or goal if you have multiple pain points.

-When you have identified and decided the objectives, come up with a time frame in which you should meet them to succeed in your transformation.
+When you have identified and decided on the objectives, come up with a time frame in which you should meet them to succeed in your transformation.
 To continue the previous example, your challenge is that reps don't have access to a summary of client history.
 Your objective can be that you want a streamlined process for inputting and cataloguing customer information over the year and a maximum one-minute wait time for accessing customer records and data during service interactions.

 With this essential goal in mind, you know what you need to achieve to say that you've transformed your process.
 Then, it becomes easier to identify the tools that will assist you along the way.